mtizim/mnist_paint/README.md

 # mnist_paint
-Mnist model + paint-like recognizer
+Mnist model with a drawing application demo